A standard, low-fee loan that's a great option for those with good credit and low debt.

 - Best for home buyers who need capital for a fixer-upper

-A reverse mortgage is a loan taken against home equity.
+A reverse mortgage loan is a loan taken against home equity.
 It’s paid back when the borrower no longer lives in the home, and the amount due increases over time with interest and fees.

 - No credit score required

 - No income necessary

 - Suitable for borrowers who need to convert part of their home equity into cash